qualcomm/aimet/Docs/quantsim/encoding_spec.rst

 =============================

 The encodings from Quantization simulation can be exported for usage on run-time.
 The encoding file uses a JSON syntax.
-The file format is usable with both PyTorch, TensorFlow, and ONNX models, that maps tensor names with the encodings.
+The file format is usable with both PyTorch, TensorFlow, and ONNX models that maps tensor names with the encodings.

 1. Versioning
 =============